Dr Heidi Siddle

 I have thrived on the opportunity to combine a clinical role with academic development: my work was recognised by Arthritis Research UK with a Silver Medal Research Prize (2006) and the National Rheumatoid Arthritis Society ‘Patient in Focus Award’ (2007).
 In order to formally advance my academic skills, in 2007 I was awarded a 5-year part-time Arthritis Research UK AHP Training Fellowship to undertake my PhD in the School of Medicine at the University of Leeds.
 This personal Fellowship allowed me to develop as a researcher whilst maintaining my clinical lead role in the Leeds Rheumatology Foot Clinic.
 I was awarded my PhD in 2013 entitled ‘Plantar plate pathology in the painful forefoot of patients with rheumatoid arthritis’.

 I was the first non-medical clinician to be awarded a HEE/NIHR Clinical Lectureship in Leeds (commenced March 2015) which provided me with a step-change opportunity to formerly establish a clinical academic career, integrating my clinical leadership role whilst evolving as an independent researcher.
 My Clinical Lectureship supported collaborations across other Institutes and Schools (cardiovascular, engineering) within the University of Leeds, as well as establish networks to attract research funding (European League Against Rheumatism [EULAR], the Engineering and Physical Sciences Research Council) and publish in high impact journals such as the Annals of Rheumatic Diseases.
-Developing as a clinical academic has enabled me support other non-medics by leading projects nationally, with the College of Podiatry and Health Education England, and internationally with EULAR, to produce competencies and clinical pathways for non-medical health professionals using diagnostic ultrasound in clinical practice and research.
+Developing as a clinical academic has enabled me to support other non-medics by leading projects nationally, with the College of Podiatry and Health Education England, and internationally with EULAR, to produce competencies and clinical pathways for non-medical health professionals using diagnostic ultrasound in clinical practice and research.

-In 2019 I became the first Podiatrist to be awarded a HEE/NIHR Senior Clinical Lectureship; my programme of clinical research extends beyond the feet and aims to improve the early identification of people in the pre-clinical phase of rheumatoid arthritis through the use of more targeted anti-CCP testing in primary care.
-I continue to collaborate with clinical and academic colleagues in Leeds, as well nationally and internationally, on externally funded programmes of research focusing on the non-pharmacological lower limb interventions in long term conditions, which include arthritis, haemophilia and diabetes.
+I commenced my HEE/NIHR Senior Clinical Lectureship in 2019.
+Alongside this, I continue to collaborate with clinical and academic colleagues in Leeds, as well nationally and internationally, on externally funded programmes of research focusing on non-pharmacological lower limb interventions in long term conditions, which include arthritis, haemophilia and diabetes.